Family & Consumer Science Communication

 About

-In 2021, the locations with the highest concentration of Family & Consumer Science Communication degree recipients are Athens-Clarke County unified government (balance), GA and Tempe, AZ.
-In 2021, the locations with a relatively high number of Family & Consumer Science Communication degree recipients are Athens-Clarke County unified government (balance), GA and Tempe, AZ.
+In 2023, the locations with the highest concentration of Family & Consumer Science Communication degree recipients are Athens-Clarke County unified government (balance), GA and Tempe, AZ.
+In 2023, the locations with a relatively high number of Family & Consumer Science Communication degree recipients are Tempe, AZ and Athens-Clarke County unified government (balance), GA.
 The most common degree awarded to students studying Family & Consumer Science Communication is a bachelors degree.

 Institutions

-The most common sector, by number of degrees awarded in Family & Consumer Science Communication, is Public, 4-year or above (30 completions in 2021).
+The most common sector, by number of institutions, that offers Family & Consumer Science Communication programs are Public, 4-year or above institutions (2 total).

 Tuition Costs for Common Institutions